Fahad-Habib/Fahad-Habib/README.md

 I am an Electrical Engineer from Pakistan.

 - I’m currently persuing my undergrad degree in Electrical Engineering from University of Engineering and Technology, Lahore.
+- In my free time, I like to solve problems on Hackerrank.
 - I'm interested in Application Development and like to make them from scratch in my free time.
 - I'm also interested in Machine Learning, Embedded Systems and Digital System Design using verilog.